-It is always foggy, and to be honest it is hard to see the other end of Tian’anmen Square clearly.
-We’ve come to realize that this is in fact smog, not fog, the infamous Chinese big cities pollution that impacts views other than health.
+It is always foggy and visibility is limited around the city.
+We’ve come to realize that this is in fact smog, not fog, the infamous pollution that affect Chinese big cities and impacts views other than health.
 In the morning, from the top of Pearl Market, we couldn’t see the Temple of Heaven Park entirely, and also we haven’t had a glimpse of Beijing skyline yet, as the visibility has never been more than a few hundreds of meters.

 Still, the sun is out there, pale and covered by the smog, but it is not raining.
 We understood that humidity is given by trucks that every few hours spray water on the streets, trying to bring the pollution down.
 That’s why nights are so chilly and humid, and roads are wet despite it’s not raining.

 DAY 3 – THE LITERALLY FORBIDDEN FORBIDDEN CITY

 On our last day in Beijing, our legs are still sore from yesterday’s hike.
 We go back to Tian’anmen Square, but when we get there we notice something very unusual: every Chinese flag in front of the Forbidden City Gate is tied up with a U.S.A. flag.
 Oh no, President Trump must be coming here soon!
 Still, there are huge crowds going past the first gates.